List of prime ministers of Mauritius

-Five people have served as Prime Minister of Mauritius since the office was established in 1968, when independence from the United Kingdom was proclaimed.
-Additionally, one person has served as Chief Minister of Mauritius, the preceding office which existed from 1961 to 1968, while Mauritius still was a British crown colony.
+Five people have served as prime minister of Mauritius since the office was established in 1967, by virtue of the Mauritius Constitution (Amendment No.3) Order.
+Additionally, one person has served as chief minister and premier of Mauritius, the preceding offices which existed from 1961 to 1964 and from 1964 to 1967 respectively, while Mauritius was still a British crown colony.